Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Since July 2012 visitors from the European Union (except Bulgaria and Romania), North America and Australasia no longer need a visa to visit Kyrgyzstan for a period of up to 60 days.
 The same waiver also applies to citizens of Bosnia and Herzegovina, Monaco, Iceland, Liechtenstein, Norway, Switzerland, Turkey, Cuba, Japan, South Korea, Singapore, Malaysia, Mongolia, Brunei, most Gulf Arab states – Bahrain, Kuwait, Qatar, UAE, Saudi Arabia – Russia and former countries of the Soviet Union.
 If planning to stay longer than 60 days a visa will be required, which should be obtained either in advance at a Kyrgyz embassy or on arrival at Manas airport.

-For those passport-holders of countries that do require a visa – mostly African, Middle Eastern, South Asian countries and China – these can be obtained in advance at a Kyrgyzstan embassy.
+For those passport-holders of countries that do require a visa – mostly African, Middle Eastern, South Asian countries, China and some South American countries – these can be obtained in advance at a Kyrgyzstan embassy.
 Most will be required to obtain a visa support letter from the Consular Department of the Ministry of Foreign Affairs if travelling for business purposes or, if travelling privately or for the purposes of tourism, an invitation letter (usually referred to as LOI – ‘letter of invitation’) issued by the Ministry of Internal Affairs.
 This additional paperwork can be issued, at a price and with some advance notice, by contacting one of the Bishkek travel agents listed.
 Visas are normally issued for 30 days.

 Citizens of a small number of countries that require visas are able to obtain them without providing visa support or a LOI, and can obtain visas on arrival by air for between US$50–100 depending on length of stay and whether single or double entry.
 The countries not requiring visa support are: Albania, Andorra, Argentina, Brazil, Bulgaria, Chile, Cyprus, Indonesia, Israel, Macedonia, Mexico, Montenegro, Oman, Philippines, Romania, San Marino, Serbia, South Africa, Thailand, Venezuela and Vietnam.

-Kyrgyzstan’s main international airport is Manas Airport in Bishkek (airport code: FRU; Tel: 693 109; Email email@example.com; www.airport.kg) although a few flights from Russia also go direct to Osh.
+Kyrgyzstan’s main international airport is Manas Airport in Bishkek (airport code: FRU; Tel: 693 109; Email: firstname.lastname@example.org) although a few flights from Russia also go direct to Osh.
 Manas Airport lies about 25km north of the capital, a 40-minute drive away.

 From the UK

 There are no longer any direct flights between the UK and Bishkek.
-The nearest airport for flights originating in London is Almaty in Kazakhstan, a four-hour drive from Bishkek.
-British Airways (www.britishairways.com) fly three or four times a week to Almaty for around £550 return.
-KLM (www.klm.com) offers a similar service but this requires a change of planes at Amsterdam.
+British Airways used to fly three or four times a week to Almaty, a four-hour drive from Bishkek in neighbouring Kazakhstan, but this service was suspended in 2015.

 The best way to reach Kyrgyzstan by air from the UK or elsewhere in Europe is to fly to Moscow or Istanbul and then transfer to a direct Bishkek flight.
-Flying via Moscow, there are flights with Aeroflot (www.aeroflot.com) that change planes at Sheremetyevo airport.
+Flying via Moscow, there are flights with Aeroflot that change planes at Sheremetyevo airport.
 These start at about £400 return and fly daily but there is sometimes a long wait at the transit airport.
-A little more expensive, but more comfortable and reliable, are the daily flights with Turkish Airways (www.turkishairlines.com) via Istanbul’s Ataturk airport, which start around £420 return.
-Another, usually less expensive Turkish alternative is with the budget carrier Pegasus Airlines (www.flypgs.com) that flies daily to Bishkek from London Stansted via Istanbul’s Sabiha Gökçen Airport.
+A little more expensive, but more comfortable and reliable, are the daily flights with Turkish Airlines via Istanbul’s Ataturk airport, which start around £420 return.
+Another, usually less expensive Turkish alternative is with the budget carrier Pegasus Airlines that flies daily to Bishkek from London Stansted via Istanbul’s Sabiha Gökçen Airport.
 These flights can cost as little as £330 return and represent a real bargain, even if you do have to buy all your own drinks and meals on board.
+Because of seasonal demand flights tend to be more expensive during the peak months of July and August and so it is wise to book as far ahead as possible.
+Flying Air Astana, with a transfer in Astana, Kazakhstan, is another option from London.

 Other than BMI flights from London, the only other direct flights from Europe are with Turkish Airlines, which fly daily from Istanbul, and regular flights from Moscow with Aeroflot and other carriers.
 Flights to Bishkek from western European countries tend to connect with either Aeroflot in Moscow or Turkish Airlines in Istanbul.
-Lufthansa (www.lufthansa.com) and KLM (www.klm.com) do not fly to Bishkek but do regularly fly to Almaty in Kazakhstan.
+In Germany, Lufthansa do not fly to Bishkek but do regularly fly to Almaty in Kazakhstan.

 From Russia and CIS countries

-Kyrgyzstan has regular direct flights from Moscow with Aeroflot (www.aeroflot.com), Ural Air (www.uralairlines.ru), Air Bishkek (www.airbishkek.kg), Air Kyrgyzstan (www.air.kg), Avia (www.avia.com) and Pegasus Asia (www.pegasus-asia.com), as well as three times a week from St Petersburg, twice a week from Krasnoyarsk, three times a week from Yekaterinburg, and weekly from Novosibirsk and Omsk in Siberia.
-There are flights four times a week from Dushanbe in Tajikistan, with both Avia and Tajik Air (booking.tajikairlines.com), as well as regular flights to Tashkent in Uzbekistan and Almaty in Kazakhstan.
-Air Astana (www.airastana.com) also flies to Bishkek from Almaty and Astana.
-Azerbaijan Airlines (www.azal.az) has a weekly service from Baku.
+Kyrgyzstan has regular direct flights from Moscow with Aeroflot, Ural Airlines, Air Manas and Avia, as well as three times a week from St Petersburg, twice a week from Krasnoyarsk, three times a week from Yekaterinburg, and weekly from Novosibirsk and Omsk in Siberia.
+There are flights four times a week from Dushanbe in Tajikistan, with both Avia and Tajik Air, as well as regular flights to Tashkent in Uzbekistan and Almaty in Kazakhstan.
+Air Manas has regular flights to Tashkent, while Air Astana also flies to Bishkek from Almaty and Astana.

 From the USA and Canada